Sarah-Bue/bake-me-happy/README.md

 - [Coolors](https://coolors.co) was used to create a color scheme for the website.
 - [Draw.io](https://www.draw.io) was used to visualize the structure of the website and relationships between pages.
 - [Favicon.io](https://favicon.io) was used to create the site favicon.
+- [Gemini](https://gemini.google.com/) was used to help generate the product and review fixtures.
+- [Getimg.ai](https://getimg.ai/) was used to generate the hero image.
 - [Git](https://git-scm.com) was used for version control by committing and pushing code to GitHub.
 - [GitHub](https://github.com) was used to store the project's code.
 - [Grammalry](https://app.grammarly.com) was used to spell-check the contents of the Readme.